monica1244/TSP/README.md

 The output folder containts all .sol and .trace files.

 ### Usage
-There are comman line arguments for providing the input file name, algorithm type, time limit and random seed.<br><br>
+There are command line arguments for providing the input file name, algorithm type, time limit (optional) and random seed (optional).<br><br>
 Example of how to compile the make file:<br>
 ./main -inst Cincinnati.tsp -alg LS2 -time 13 -seed 3<br>